Place Your First Order

 | order_context.order_context_hash | The market identifier hash |

-| order_context.status | Order status: "approved", "cancelled", or "closed" |
+| order_context.status | Order acceptance status: "approved" (accepted into queue), "cancelled", or "closed" |

-- Check
+- Check the

-- No position was created
+errorfield for details - No order was created

 Understanding Your Investment